 Framework appears to use InsydeH20 UEFI BIOS, a proprietary firmware, which it distributes using LVFS for Linux.
 Currently that only includes one firmware file, which was uploaded in the last 6 months.
 LVFS indicates they also work with binarly to “harden firmware security”.

-NoveCustom, which is based in the Netherlands, announced on April 3, 2024 new laptops with Dasharo/coreboot, a goal of supporting LVFS by Q3 2024 and an option to use Heads instead of TianoCore EDK II as a coreboot payload.6 Note the Heads channel on the OSFC Slack appear to be mostly abandoned.
+NovaCustom, which is based in the Netherlands, announced on April 3, 2024 new laptops with 3mdeb Dasharo/coreboot, a goal of supporting LVFS by Q3 2024 and an option to use Heads instead of TianoCore EDK II as a coreboot payload.8 Note the Heads channel on the OSFC Slack appear to be mostly abandoned.